greenshot/greenshot/_posts/2016-10-18-129rc2-moving-towards-release.markdown

 layout: post
 status: publish
 published: true
 title: !
-'Release candidate 1 for 1.2.9'
+'Release candidate 2 for 1.2.9'
 tags:
 - 1.2
 - bugfix
 - release
 ---
-<p>Today we present you the first release candidate for Greenshot 1.2.9 which should fix a lot of issues with 1.2.8 and add some new features.</p>
+<p>Today we present you the second release candidate for Greenshot 1.2.9 which should fix a lot of issues with 1.2.8 and add some new features.</p>
 <p>One of the most significant changes is that from this version onwards we sign Greenshot with a code signing certificate.
 This should helps personal users and companies to feel more secure knowing the installed software is really from us.
 We will write a separate blog on what we things we do to keep Greenshot secure without adware, malware and viruser.</p>